Grinshpon/Markov/README.md

 # Markov

-A Haskell Powered Symbolic Calculator
+A Haskell Powered Calculator

 Markov is currently a work in progress calculator program.
-It currently has no functionality, but eventually it will be able to perform calculations with algebraic expressions, vectors and matrices, derivatives and integrals.
-It will be able to store variables, functions, and previous outputs to be used later.
+It currently has no practical functionality because it is incomplete, but eventually it will be able to perform calculations with algebraic expressions, vectors and matrices, derivatives and integrals.
+It will be able to store variables and functions.
 At some point, Markov may also serve as the back-end for an eventual visual calculator application.

-### Program Roadmap:

-- [x] Lexer
-- [ ] Parser
-- [ ] Interpreter

 ### Example: